dramforever/easyriscv/index.md

 ## Design

-We have enough of to write a very very bare bones operating system.
+We have enough to write a very very bare bones operating system.
 It will support these features:

 - System calls:
   - `a7 = 1`: putchar, `a0` is the byte to write